brennv/openshiftv3-training/training-guide.md

 probably need to come up with best practices for use of NFS from containers.

 ### NFS Firewall
-We will need to open ports on the firewall on the master to enable the nodes to communicate with us over NFS.
-First, let's add rules for NFS to the running state of the firewall on the master as `root`:
+We will need to open ports on the firewall on the master to enable NFS to communicate from the nodes.
+First, let's add rules for NFS to the running state of the firewall:

     iptables -I OS_FIREWALL_ALLOW -p tcp -m state --state NEW -m tcp --dport 111 -j ACCEPT iptables -I OS_FIREWALL_ALLOW -p tcp -m state --state NEW -m tcp --dport 2049 -j ACCEPT